-This step is important because we setup the log level. making log level high make a lot of logs especially if the system is core system, but it is very useful to see all details about events. debug is level 7 and emergency is level 0 you can select this according to your needs.
+This step is important because we set up the log level. making log level high make a lot of logs especially if the system is the core system, but it is very useful to see all details about events. debug is level 7 and emergency is level 0 you can select this according to your needs.

 S1(config)#logging trap debugging

 This is config is useful if you collect logs from more than one system.
 Logs from a lot of systems are separated by their source IP’s.
 With this option, you set your source interface and source IP.

 Syslog uses the facility to separate logs.
 You can use this option like the source interface but you have not a lot of space to use.

 S1(config)#logging facility syslog